tomas-fryza/vhdl-course/Labs/02-logic/README.md

 2. A 2-bit comparator.
 Submit:
    * Karnaugh maps for all three functions.
-   * Simplified SoP form of the "greater than" function and a PoS form of the "less than" function.
+   * Simplified SoP form of the "greater than" function and simplified PoS form of the "less than" function.

 3. A 4-bit binary comparator.
 Submit:
-   * VHDL code (`design.vhd`),
+   * Listing of VHDL code (`design.vhd`),
-   * VHDL testbench (`testbench.vhd`),
+   * Listing of VHDL testbench (`testbench.vhd`),
-   * Screenshot with simulated time waveforms,
+   * Listing of simulator console output, i.e. with reported error,
    * Link to your public EDA Playground example.

 *Prepare all tasks in your README file `Digital-electronics-1/Labs/02-logic/README.md`, [export/print it to PDF](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Export-MD-to-PDF), use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.
 The deadline for submitting the task is the day before the next laboratory exercise.*